Jean-de-Dieu Soult

+Following the second restoration, Soult went into exile in Germany.
+In 1819 he was recalled to France and returned to royal favour, and in 1830 he was made Minister of War after the July Revolution.
+Soult oversaw reforms of the French military and was responsible for the creation of the French Foreign Legion.
+Under King Louis Philippe, he was three times French prime minister from 1832 to 1834, almost a year between 1839 and 1840 and from 1840 to 1847.
+In 1847, he was awarded the title Marshal General of France.
+Soult again declared himself a Republican after Louis Philippe's overthrow in the French Revolution of 1848.
+He died in 1851.

+During his military career, Soult amassed a large collection of paintings, many during his time in Spain.
+The collection was dispersed in a sale following Soult's death.

 Early life

 Soult was born in Saint-Amans-la-Bastide (now called Saint-Amans-Soult in his honor, near Castres, in the Tarn department) and named after John of God.
 He was the son of a country notary named Jean Soult (1726–1779) by his marriage to Brigitte, daughter of Pierre François de Grenier de Lapierre.
-He was a catholic.
+He was a Catholic.

 Jean-de-Dieu Soult was expected to have a promising career as a lawyer.
-However, on April 16, 1785, at the age of sixteen, he enlisted as a private in the Royal-Infanterie regiment, to help his mother financially after the death of his father.
+However, on 16 April 1785, at the age of sixteen, he enlisted as a private in the Royal-Infanterie regiment, to help his mother financially after the death of his father.
 His younger brother, Pierre-Benoît Soult, followed his example three years later, and would also become a French general.